Exawind/nalu-wind/docs/source/examples/introduction.rst

 A ``set_up.yaml`` file is included with all cases.
 This file has the parameters that can be modified for each case of interest.

+A set of Python utilities is included with the examples.
+These utilities are meant to simplify the process of generating input files for running Nalu and plot results form the simulations.

 Each case has a default collection of input files in ``./input_files``.
 The executable ``nalu_input_fileX`` will take the input files and modify them according to the inputs set in ``set_up.yaml`` and